stcdan2x/php-blog-api/README.md

 ## Vanilla PHP REST API for blog sites

-Basic pattern for a PHP REST API without using any framework, to be used for blog-type sites.
+Basic pattern for a REST API built with PHP without using any framework, to be used for blog-type sites.

 This is accessible through any front end app or REST client.